Best Kitchen Organizing Ideas

 The first week in February is when I start organizing along with many of my readers.
-This year is no exception and I’m going to be working on Organizing my Kitchen this week.
+This year is no exception and I’m going to start in my kitchen.

 On my blog Living Large in A Small House, I may sometimes use affiliate links, which means a small commission is earned if you make a purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
 You can find my full Disclosure Policy HERE